-Most new cars in 2022 are sold via Personal Contract Purchase (PCP) finance.
+The vast majority of new cars in 2024 will be sold via Personal Contract Purchase (PCP) finance.
 However, only one in five drivers actually buy their car outright when this finance agreement comes to an end.

-This means the vast majority either walk away at the end of the contract or decide to use their car as a trade-in against a new model.
+This means most people either walk away at the end of the contract – usually after two or three years – or decide to trade their car in against a new model.

-In fact, getting another new car on a fresh PCP is the most common option at the end of a PCP deal.
-No wonder car manufacturers love them.
+In fact, getting another new car on a fresh PCP is the most common option at the end of a finance deal.
+No wonder car manufacturers and dealers love them – they keep buyers coming back.

-So, how do you ensure that you get the best possible price for your trade-in vehicle?
-Read on for some advice.
+So, how do you ensure that you get the best possible price for your trade-in vehicle when your PCP term expires?
+Read on for money-saving advice.

 Beware the ‘minimum’ in GMFV